 After students learn about getting the job, then they learn how to manage the money that comes with them.
 Students explore the essential financial components of real life from taxes, paychecks, checking and savings to budgeting, interest, investments, credit and insurance.
 The project-based approach, turns this class into a must-have for all students planning to be successful in the future.

-.Grade: 10

-- Credits: 1 credit per semester, 1 semester

-- Required course for class of 2016 & beyond as adopted by the Sunman-Dearborn school corporation
+- Grade 10 - Credits: 1 credit per semester, 1 semester - Required course for class of 2016 & beyond as adopted by the Sunman-Dearborn school corporation - Fulfills elective or directed elective for all diplomas

-- Fulfills an Elective requirement